chase-codes/istio_lab/modules/02-service-mesh-value/README.md

 make istio-sidecar
 ```

+Why this step: Installs the control plane that will program per‑pod proxies.
+This enables security, traffic management, and observability without changing application code.

 ### Step 2: Enable Sidecar Injection

 ```bash
 kubectl label namespace default istio-injection=enabled kubectl rollout restart deployment frontend backend database
 ```

+What this does: Tells Kubernetes to automatically add an Envoy proxy sidecar to every pod in the `default` namespace, then restarts Deployments so new pods include the proxy.

 ### Step 3: Wait for Rollout Completion